zvjaceslavs/intshare/Applications/Backup/template_backuppc_monitoring/5.4/README.md

 ## Description

-## Description The template to monitor BackupPC metrics API by Zabbix agent without need for extra scripts on server.
-Template Version v0.0.1 - Evren Yurtesen Tested on Zabbix5 and BackupPC 4.4.1 (needs updated metrics) ## Overview Please see the GitHub repository for newest version and reporting issues. <https://github.com/yurtesen/zabbix_backuppc> This template requires no external scripts.
-It is tested with latest BackupPC which has updated metrics.
-It may function partially in older BackupPC versions. https://github.com/backuppc/backuppc/pull/391 ## Author Evren Yurtesen
+The template to monitor BackupPC metrics API by Zabbix agent without need for extra scripts on server.
+Template Version v0.0.1 - Evren Yurtesen Tested on Zabbix5 and BackupPC 4.4.1 (needs updated metrics)

 ## Overview